ahmeejee/WebWhiteboardPlus/README.md

-# WebWhiteboard+ v1.0 - Professional Chrome Extension
+# WebWhiteboard+ v1.0 - Chrome Extension

 A **professional-grade** Chrome extension featuring **sidebar drawing** and **webpage annotation** capabilities.
 Transform any website into your canvas with two powerful modes: **Side Panel Whiteboard** for dedicated drawing workspace and **Webpage Annotation Mode** for drawing directly on any web page.
 Draw anywhere, anytime with **smooth curves**, **object selection**, **canvas panning**, and **professional tools**!